Monday, April 15, 2024

 Polycarp was an important second century leader of the Church in Smyrna, I sometimes speculate that him being called a "hearer of John" originally meant he was contemporary with the initial publication of The Book of Revelation, maybe even the "Angel" of Smyrna if you think the Angels of the Churches were Human messengers.
 He identified himself in his letter as merely one among a group of Elders/Bishops showing that Smyrna didn't have Episcopal Polity yet.
 He was Martyred in probably AD 155 during the reign of Antonius Pius.

 The text known as the Martyrdom of Polycarp is a later text probably not an accurate account of exactly what happened.
-But even if Polycarp did say he's served Christ 86 years that doesn't prove Infant Baptism.
+But even if Polycarp did say he'd served Christ 86 years that doesn't prove Infant Baptism.
 It's an assumption that the 86 years was his entire lifespan, and it's an assumption that how long one serves Christ can only begin with Baptism.
 But more importantly I don't even think this was meant to be taken literally, that he may be equating his entire lifespan with how long he served Christ even if that isn't chronologically true, he's speaking poetically.

 Saying “went forth conquering and to conquer” suggests that this Rider will not stay in a single location.
 The first Christian Community to pop up in what we today call France was based in Lyon and founded by immigrants from Smyrna, its two most well known early leaders were Pothinus and Irenaeus both said to be students of Polycarp.